Exchange Server Subscription Edition (SE): what you need to know

 When is Exchange Server Subscription Edition (SE) coming?

-Exchange Server Subscription Edition (SE) will be globally available in July 2025.
+Exchange Server Subscription Edition (SE) is globally available since July 1, 2025.
 But wait, there’s more.

-The first version to see the light of day is Exchange Server SE RTM.
-This release is planned for July 2025, and Exchange Server SE CU1 is scheduled for later this year.
-In other words, the first Cumulative Update should be available near the end of 2025.
+This first version is Exchange Server SE RTMExchange Server SE CU1 is scheduled to follow in the first half of 2026.
+In other words, the first Cumulative Update should be available somewhere between January and June 2026.
 Here’s a short timeline:

 What is Exchange Server SE RTM?

 Exchange Server SE RTM is the first release of the “vNext” Server.
 RTM stands for “Release to Manufacturing”.
 In common English, it’s the first globally available release.
 RTM will have code parity with Exchange Server 2019 CU15.
-So, basically, nothing changes between Exchange Server 2019 and Exchange Server SE.
+So, basically, nothing changes between Exchange Server 2019 and Exchange Server SE apart from the name and licensing model.

 Some of you might point out that it was quite similar in case of differences between Exchange Server 2016 and 2019 – there weren’t that many changes when Exchange 2019 was released, either.
 While technically true, there is one major difference coming – the RTM is the advent of a new era, where Exchange upgrades are as easy as installing a new CU.
+No more major release hassle, still two CUs scheduled per year.
 Sounds promising.

 What’s new in Exchange Server SE?